 Q. Dear Adrian,

 I was wondering if you would be able to share some of your experience in the events services industry.
-I was a Middle East Studies professional and I’m looking towards a career change into event management.
+I’m a Middle East Studies professional and I’m looking towards a career change into event management.
 I was just wondering what you studied, how you got into conference designing?
 What were some of the difficulties you had along the way?
 How does one “break into” the conference and events services industry with a degree in liberal arts?

 In your book, which I am reading (which is amazing by the way, congrats!) it says that you managed a solar domestic hot water heating system manufacturing company?
 How on earth did you get into event management with that background?